lib16/rss-builder-php/README.md

 ## Installation with Composer
-This package is available on [Composer](https://packagist.org/packages/lib16/rss">packagist</a>, so you can use <a href="https://getcomposer.org) to install it.If applicable add the following to your project's `composer.json` file:
+This package is available on [packagist](https://packagist.org/packages/lib16/rss), so you can use [Composer](https://getcomposer.org) to install it.If applicable add the following to your project's `composer.json` file:

 ```json
 {